DaveMcMa/df-ctc-live/01-DF/README.md

 Then configure a cron job like so:

-crontab -e [opens cron scheduler] and add this line:
+crontab -e [opens cron scheduler] and add this line (runs script daily at 1am):

   0 1 * * * /path/to/your/scripts/run_jobs.sh >> /path/to/your/scripts/run.log 2>&1